marcelabrenes/marcelabrenes/README.md

 - 🎨 Graphic Design and Advertising student
 - 📫 How to reach me:
     * My LinkedIn Profile: [Marcela Brenes](https://www.linkedin.com/in/marcela-brenes/)
-- ⚡ Fun fact: Just graduated from a Full Stack Development Bootcamp!
+- ⚡ Fun fact: Just switched jobs!

 You can checkout some of the projects I did there 👇🏼